 - Grouping.
 Each metadata field should belong to a group so that it can be correctly displayed in the clients.
 Should this group be an existing group or should a new group be created?
 When a new group is created, how should this be named?
 Note that the group name cannot contain any spaces or special characters.

-Recommended reading: Working with metadata in Elvis 6.
+Recommended reading: Working with metadata in Assets Server.

 Info: Basic knowledge of XML is required.